Barcelona Day Trips

 More Options

 For a full range of guided tours check Get Your Guide’s Montserrat page.
-I would personally look for a tour that includes transport to and from Barcelona and a guided look at the Abbey’s church (which is free to enter), where the Black Madonna is displayed.
-After that Museum entry tickets are nice, the chance to see the L’Escolania Boys Choir is special, and enough free time to maybe take the funicular up to Sant Jerome’s peak, or at least take a short hike, is also attractive.
+I would personally look for a tour that includes transport to and from Barcelona and tickets to the abbey’s basilica, where the Black Madonna is displayed.
+After that museum entry tickets are nice, the chance to see the L’Escolania Boys Choir is special, and enough free time to take the funicular up to Sant Jerome’s peak, or at least take a short hike, is also attractive.

 2. Penedes Wine Region